-Facebook, Twitter, Google+, and Tumblr are not media.
+Facebook, Twitter, Tiktok, and Tumblr are not media.
 These social networks represent a mode of communal interaction almost impossible to manipulate, constrain, or silence like traditional media.
 Back in the early 2000s, old-school executives and marketing wonks dubbed the networking sites of Web 2.0 as “social media” because they expected to use the same lazy, aggressive marketing techniques online with the kinds of results they’d gotten for several decades from print, billboards, television, and radio.

 Time has proved them catastrophically wrong.
 For over a decade, corporate behemoths funneled billions of dollars into the web, blaring commercials and plastering banners with minimal impact and a lot of eye rolling from Internet users.
-Modern consumers shop differently and refuse to be held hostage by the shock-and-awe tactics of old-school advertising.
+Modern consumers shop differently and refuse to be held hostage by the shock-and-awe tactics of old-school push advertising.
 Only in recent years have online campaigns begun to approach the viral appeal of crowd-anointed memes, and only then by adapting to user expectation.
 So, yeah, social networks don’t resemble media at all, but the name endures.

 Anytime you post something online make certain that it’s something you’d comment on or share.
 If it isn’t, why are you posting it at all?
 All reports to the contrary, social media is glutted with content—crappy, annoying content.
-Social media is so packed with irritants and distractions, most content churns by users like a filthy river, and you need a good set of waders to get anywhere.
+Social media is so packed with irritants and distractions, most content churns by users like a filthy river, and you need a good set of lead-lined waders to get anywhere.

 Want to stand out?
 Then stand up.